U.S. flag

 Avoid areas that place the individual at risk of contracting Cryptosporidium including pools, lakes, ponds, or certain water sources.
 Avoid drinking unpurified or unfiltered water.

-Live vaccines (e.g., rotavirus, MMR, varicella, live attenuated polio, and BCG) should not be given to individuals with HIGM1.
+Live vaccines such as rotavirus, MMR (measles, mumps, and rubella), varicella, live attenuated polio, and BCG (bacillus Calmette-Guérin for tuberculosis) should not be given to individuals with CD40 ligand deficiency.

 Evaluation of Relatives at Risk

-It is appropriate to clarify the genetic status of newborn at-risk relatives of an affected individual in order to identify as early as possible those who would benefit from early diagnosis and prompt initiation of treatment and prevention of infections.
+It is appropriate to clarify the genetic status of newborn at-risk male relatives of an affected individual to allow early diagnosis and prompt initiation of treatment and prevention of infections.

 See Genetic Counseling for issues related to testing of at-risk relatives for genetic counseling purposes.